vuejs/docs/src/guide/essentials/class-and-style.md

 When you use the `class` attribute on a component with a single root element, those classes will be added to the component's root element, and merged with any existing class already on it.

-For example, if we have a component named `my-component` with the following template:
+For example, if we have a component named `MyComponent` with the following template:

 ```vue-html
 <!-- child component template -->